mikesplore/Uni-Connect/README.md

 `ManageAttendanceScreen` is a Composable function that allows users to manage attendance for modules.
 Users can view a list of modules and toggle attendance states using switches.

 ## Dependencies
-- `UniAdmin`: A custom application class that provides a module repository.
+- `UniConnect`: A custom application class that provides a module repository.
 - `ModuleViewModel`: ViewModel for managing module-related data and operations.

 ## Parameters